 Naomi Ballantyne is the Managing Director, and one of the founders, of Partners Life.
 She has over 30 years of experience in the New Zealand life insurance industry.
 She started her career as a founding employee of Sovereign, rising to become Chief Operating Officer with direct responsibility for over 600 staff.
 She later founded Club Life, which is now owned by the ANZ.
 Naomi is also a sought after motivational speaker and has competed at Masters Level in both hockey and table-tennis.

-Tarun Kanji was the Founding Chairman and Independent Director of the Bank of India, where he established full banking operations in New Zealand.
+Tarun Kanji was the Chairman and Independent Director of the Bank of India (NZ), where he established full banking operations in New Zealand.
 He currently holds a range of other governance roles including Independent Board member of the Inland Revenue PGA which oversees its $1.9b business transformation, Chairman of Tomizone, an ASX listed wifi business, Chairman of Noske Kaeser, a German based engineering company and Director Fairway Resolution, a SOE providing bulk dispute resolution services.
 He is also involved in the commercialisation of a number of internationally focused ventures, primarily in the US and Asian markets.
 Tarun is a fellow of Chartered Accountants Australia & NZ, and is a member of CPA Australia, the NZ Institute of Directors and the Australian Institute of Directors.